 Articles about Chemical Peels

-A chemical peel is a skin treatment; which is used to improve and smooth out the surface of the facial skin.
+What is a Chemical Peel?
+A chemical peel is a skin treatment which is used to improve and smooth out the surface of the facial skin.
 A chemical solution is used to remove top layers of skin, which allows the dead surface skin to peel off.
-The peeling process leads to new skin growth – usually smoother, healthier and less […]
+The peeling process leads to new skin growth – […]